sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding-no-boost.rst

    int sendPackets = 1000;

 This variable determines how many packets to send before exiting the program.
+This can also be provided as a command line argument.

 .. code-block:: c++